-The safety investigation course was designed as a 5 ECTS (European Credit and Accumulation System-ECTS) course.
-This means that the course is expected to demand between 125- 150 work hours 17.
-The course was given in English, over a period of three one-day sessions, with individual reading and group tasks to be completed in between sessions.
-Every course day lasted seven hours from 9am to 4pm, with four weeks between day one and day two, and three weeks between day two and day three.
+The safety investigation course was designed as a 5 ECTS (European Credit and Accumulation System) course.
+This means that the course is expected to demand between 125 and 150 work hours.
+17 The course was given in English, over a period of three 1-day sessions, with individual reading and group tasks to be completed in between sessions.
+Every course day lasted 7 hours from 9:00 to 16:00 hours, with 4 weeks between day 1 and day 2, and 3 weeks between day 2 and day 3.
 During the course, the students were introduced to six main topics and took part in different student-active collaborative learning methods such as group work and a table-top simulation of a safety investigation (see table 1).
 In addition, the students applied their skills to real reported events as cases for testing and practicing theoretical perspectives and methods.
-The learning outcomes of the course were set according to knowledge, skills, and general competence (see overview in table 2).
+The learning outcomes of the course were set according to knowledge, skills and general competence (see overview in table 2).
 The content of the course was based on recent research into accident and safety investigations in healthcare, with examples from other relevant industries.
-The course was finalized with a take-home exam, based on a group approach.
+The course was finalised with a take-home examination, based on a group approach.
 This entails that the students were given the exam task at the beginning of the course.
-They were grouped in groups of four to five students and worked on the group exam before submitting a paper at the end of the term.
-In the exam paper students describe, investigate, and discuss a self-selected research problem with a word limit of 5000.
-A take-home exam is often preferred when the main aim is to foster higher-order thinking skills and allow time for reflection 18 The exam papers were marked 'approved'/'not approved', in accordance with The Norwegian Association of Higher Educations Institutions guidelines for group exams.
-During a take-home exam the students have access to, and are free to use, all course material, databases, and internet resources to solve the exam task.
+They were then grouped in groups of 4-5 students and worked on the group examination before submitting a paper at the end of the term.
+In the examination paper students describe, investigate and discuss a self-selected research problem with a word limit of 5000.
+A take-home examination is often preferred when the main aim is to foster higher-order thinking skills and allow time for reflection.18 The examination papers were marked 'approved'/'not approved', in accordance with The Norwegian Association of Higher Educations